-- Homeless patients, alcoholics and other drug abusers: poverty, malnutrition, overcrowding and poor housing encourage the spread of TB.
+- Homeless patients, those with alcohol dependency and other drug misusers: poverty, malnutrition, overcrowding and poor housing encourage the spread of TB.
 Accurate estimates of the rates of TB in homeless people are unknown but thought to be more than 150 times the UK average.
 Persons who have recently been in prison may also be at increased risk.

 - HIV-positive and other immunocompromised patients: worldwide, up to 60% of AIDS patients develop TB and the disease accounts for a third of all AIDS-related deaths.
 Rates of such concurrent infections in the UK are proportionally low but at least 3% of people with TB are HIV-positive.
 Patients on immunosuppressant drugs are particularly at risk (eg, infliximab and etanercept, azathioprine, ciclosporin, etc).

-- Elderly patients: LTBI may reactivate in elderly patients.
+- Elderly patients: latent tuberculosis infection (LTBI) may reactivate in elderly patients.

 - Other conditions: debilitating disease (especially haematological and some solid cancers), long-term steroids, diabetes, end-stage renal disease, silicosis and gastrectomy/jejuno-ileal bypass all confer an increased risk.